dotkernel/api-documentation/docs/book/v7/tutorials/create-book-module.md

 # Implementing a book module in Dotkernel API

+## Summary

+A complete, hand-written walkthrough of adding a `Book` module: the file layout split between the `Api\Book` and `Core\Book` namespaces, then the code for the entity, repository, collection, service and interface, the reusable inputs and their input filter, the list, view and create handlers, both `ConfigProvider` classes and the `RoutesDelegator`.
+It closes with registering the module and its namespaces, granting route permissions, generating and running the migration, and exercising the endpoints with curl.

 ## Folder and files structure

 The below files structure is what we will have at the end of this tutorial and is just an example; you can have multiple components such as event listeners, wrappers, etc.